Small scale business ideas can help you start a business with big profit potential but small financial risk…

 During a tough economy, they usually end up with less financial damage than small, medium and large enterprises.
 They are in the best position to get out of the recession faster and boost profits.

-Small Scale Business Ideas: 8 Advantages of a Micro-Business
+Small Scale Business Ideas: 8 Advantages of Building a Micro-Business Online

 - Autonomy — Founders retain full ownership and control.
 You don’t have a boss that tells you what to do.
 If you are a solo entrepreneur, you can avoid the challenges of having to deal with partners or employees.